The Karakalpak Yurt Door

 |

-An early 20th century Karakalpak yesik with a duwashıq amulet and a lower suwag'ar
+An early 20th century Karakalpak esik with a duwashıq amulet and a lower suwag'ar.

 the sides.
 These are known as shiyqayıw.
-Another horizontal strip is sewn onto the bottom of the yesik
+Another horizontal strip is sewn onto the bottom of the esik

-which literally means "water is running".
-In the centre of the yesik is sewn the duwashıq.
+In the centre of the esik is sewn the duwashıq.

-The duwashıq on a yesik or outer door of a yurt in one of the northern suburbs of No'kis.
+The duwashıq on an esik or outer door of a yurt in one of the northern suburbs of No'kis.

 This is made from material in the form of a triangle with the point facing downwards.
 It generally has tassels at each of the